rcomrad/data/New folder/README.md

-# KusServer documentation
+# KusServer Documentation
-KusServer is a cross-platform tool for configuring the server and supporting its API in C++.
+KusServer is a cross-platform tool for configuring a server and supporting its API on C++.

 KusServer provides:

 No guarantee | No warranty | No return

-# Server setup
+# Server Setup
+## Automated remote server deploy
 To start the server, run the file /devops/setup/server_setup.bat.
 This file extracts server configuration information from the local bat file.
-The path to this bat file stored in the /devops/setup/scripts/key.bat.
-The local configuration file contains the following information
+The path to this bat file stored in the file /devops/setup/scripts/key.bat.
+The local configuration file should contain the following information:

 	# IP address of the server
 	set ip=127.0.0.2